Coding and Math in Social Studies

 COMPUTATIONAL THINKING IN MATHEMATICS EDUCATION

-The integration of computational thinking (CT) in mathematics teaching and learning can support the goal of Ontario’s Renewed Math Strategy of helping “students build a solid conceptual foundation in math” through dynamic modelling, by making abstract concepts “tangible” code objects, and by offering opportunities for students to develop robust understanding of mathematics concepts through hands-on investigations.
+The integration of computational thinking (CT) in mathematics teaching and learning can support the Ministry of Education’s mathematics goal of helping “students build a solid conceptual foundation in math” through dynamic modelling, by making abstract concepts “tangible” code objects, and by offering opportunities for students to develop robust understanding of mathematics concepts through hands-on investigations.
 CT also helps “provide students with a framework and tools for reasoning, justifying conclusions, and expressing ideas clearly” and “develop mathematical understanding, problem-solving skills, and related technological skills that they can apply in their daily lives, and eventually, in the workplace.”
 CT in its various forms – such as screen-based coding, unplugged procedures, and digital tangibles – is growing as a pedagogical interest within and outside of Ontario schools and there are pressures to include CT in curriculum.
 In January 2016, Prime Minister Justin Trudeau said, “We need to do a lot better job of getting young people to understand what coding is and how it’s important, how to program, how to problem solve, how to create the most elegant algorithm possible.”
 In the same month, B.C. announced that computer coding will be added to all grades of the K-12 curriculum.
 A similar announcement has been made by Nova Scotia.
 In Ontario, many schools are already providing CT experiences for students.
 How exactly should CT fit into the curriculum?
 This CoP will design and mobilize evidence-based and practice-based knowledge, integrating CT to support mathematics instruction.
 Some integration of CT in mathematics education (rather than simply teaching CT as a separate experience) will help address the issue of a crowded curriculum, and assist schools in meeting the RMS’s goal of a “minimum of 60 minutes each day of protected learning time for effective math instruction and assessment will be required for students in Grades 1 to 8”.

-Bryan McMillan & George Gadanidis are working in Wellington CDSB
+Jeff Cummings & George Gadanidis are working in Wellington CDSB

 - CT in elementary mathematics, 1 teacher per school, 22 schools